 The Performance, Disturbance, Compliance Working Group (PDCWG) reports to the Reliability and Operations Subcommittee (ROS) and is responsible for reviewing, analyzing, and evaluating the frequency control performance of the ERCOT Region, QSEs with Resources and Resource Entities for the purpose of ensuring conformance to the Protocols, Operating Guides, Other Binding Documents, North American Electric Reliability Corporation (NERC) Reliability Standards, and other appropriate engineering and operating criteria.
 The PDCWG will report its activities to the ROS on a regular basis or as otherwise directed by ROS.

-The PDCWG is responsible for coordinating with ERCOT, the Operations Working Group (OWG), and other working groups as appropriate to identify and recommend measures to support the Protocols, Operating Guides, Other Binding Documents, NERC Reliability Standards and performance criteria.
-The PDCWG will also investigate and recommend solutions to frequency control problems .
+The PDCWG is responsible for coordinating with ERCOT, the Operations Working Group (OWG), and other ERCOT working groups as appropriate to identify and recommend measures to support the Protocols, Operating Guides, Other Binding Documents, NERC Reliability Standards and performance criteria.
+The PDCWG will also investigate and recommend solutions to frequency control problems including those that may lead to stability issues that should be analyzed with DWG.

 Membership shall consist of representatives from Qualified Scheduling Entities (QSEs) representing Resources, including, but not limited to those that deploy Ancillary Services and Resource Entities.
 Representation by ERCOT and the Texas Reliability Entity (Texas RE) is required.
 Public Utility Commission of Texas (PUCT), NERC and any other appropriate governing agency may be represented.
 ERCOT PDCWG meetings will include both open and closed sessions.
 Participation in open sessions is not limited to particular types of individuals.